karma-runner/karma/docs/dev/04-public-api.md

 ## karma.config.parseConfig([configFilePath], [cliOptions])

-This function will load given config file and return a filled config object.
+This function will load given config file and returns a filled config object.
 This can be useful if you want to integrate karma into another tool and want to load the karma config while honoring the karma defaults.
-For example, the [stryker-karma-runner](https://github.com/stryker-mutator/stryker-karma-runner) uses this to load your karma configuration and use that as stryker configuration.
+For example, the [stryker-karma-runner](https://github.com/stryker-mutator/stryker-karma-runner) uses this to load your karma configuration and use that in the stryker configuration.

 ```javascript
 const cfg = require('karma').config;